East Coast IFR Experience

 FOR WHOM IS THE COURSE DESIGNED?

 The ECIE is designed both for currently rated IFR pilots who wish to gain a genuine IFR experience while also increasing their IFR skills and confidence, as well Instrument students who have not yet gained their rating but are advanced enough in their training to be able to fly both precision and non-precision approaches and holds.
 For instrument students it is a great way to finish up the rating.
-It is typically flown with two pilots on board, swapping seats on each leg.
-However if only one pilot books the trip we still go.

-For those pilots flying the trip in DSFI's Cardinal, a complex endorsement will be gained as wel l (if not already held).
+For those pilots flying the trip in DSFI’s Cardinal, a complex endorsement will be gained as well (if not already held).
 At the conclusion of the course instrument rated pilots will receive an IPC (Instrument Proficiency Check) and Flight Review endorsement, if requested.
-Pilots that are insured by Avemco Insurance Company will qualify for a 5% discount on their premiums upon completion of the trip
+Pilots that are insured by Avemco Insurance Company will qualify for a 5% discount on their premiums upon completion of the trip.

-DAY TWO (Tue) departs 1B1 and spends the day in the mountains.
+THE ITINERARY:DAY ONE departs 1B1 and spends the day in the mountains.
 We cross the Catskills and Poconos as we head to the Appalachians and Smokies.
 Precision and non-precision approaches alike will be flown into airports nestled in mountain valleys and surrounded by high peaks.
-We'll end the day at Asheville , NC (expect the seat belts to get stretched today, as this air is often turbulent).
+We’ll end the day at Asheville , NC (expect the seat belts to get stretched today, as this air is often turbulent).

-DAY FIVE (Fri) is the day our communication skills get tested as we fly through both the New York and Boston TRACONS.
+DAY FOUR is the day our communication skills get tested as we fly through both the New York and Boston TRACONS.
 Be prepared for rapid fire commands from busy controllers.
 A PAR approach is possible at Portsmouth , NH .
 Then, the foggy coasts of Maine await, ending the day in Bangor , ME.

 Contact DSFI about booking your trip...